imedan/AstroPAL_Coding_Workshop/2021_Workshop/GSU_computing_resources/README.md

 # Other Resources

 In addition to the above resources, you also have access to High Performance Computing (HPC) nodes.
 Mainly, we have access to the [Galileo Cluster](https://physics-astro.gsu.edu/galileo-cluster-getting-started-guide/), which offers a few nodes with different computing capabilities.
 If you would like an account, you can request one [here](https://physics-astro.gsu.edu/galileo-cluster-account-request/).
+Note that accounts only last for a year, and a new one will have to be requested annually.

 In the cluster, jobs are submitted using the Slurm command [sbatch](https://slurm.schedmd.com/sbatch.html).
 An example of a batch script named ``submit.sh`` that wants to run a Python script called ``amazing_code.py`` and write any outputs to ``res.txt`` would look like the following: